2/21/2025

 Brian Lane

 Yeah, you know, it's interesting, Josh.
-It's a really good question, because when we saw the number two, we looked twice.
-Yeah, it comes back to we're getting really good work, and we're really, really getting superb execution.
-I can't really say enough the quality of work we're getting out in the field, and we're working for work we're really good at, and it really helps in my opinion, so.
-And honestly,
+It's a really good question because when we saw the number two, we looked twice.
+It comes back to we're getting really good work and we're really, really getting superb execution.
+I can't. really say enough the quality of work we're getting we're getting out in the field and you know we're working for work we're really good at and you know it really helps it really helps your margin so and honestly there really wasn't any like particular or small handful of special closeouts that drove a bunch of that it was really broad-based um you know it's not

 speaker